 Without verifiable, tamper-evident entropy, even the strongest PQC algorithms can be fatally flawed.

-Post-quantum cryptography isn’t just a new set of algorithms, it’s a new bar for system integrity.
+Post-quantum cryptography isn’t a new set of algorithms, it’s a new bar for system integrity.
 And entropy lies at the core.

 Here’s why: